-As you will see in my photos over the future, Micronesia holds a lush jungle landscape on numerous islands and atolls.
+As you will see in our photos, Micronesia holds a lush jungle landscape on numerous islands and atolls.
 The primary means for transportation are aboard open hull boats (they are like the family car of the nation) or water taxis.
 On the more developed islands such in Pohnpei, Kosrae, Chuuk and Yap, cars and trucks will get you from point A to point B, but the roads can be in various states of (dis)repair and take some careful navigational maneuvers around massive pot holes.
 A boat will most likely get you to your destination faster.
 The ancestors of these islands were true navigational masters of the open Pacific so the boat culture is natural and will probably find your greatest amount of safety in moving around.

 This Blue Marlin caught by my good friend Bill fed a lot of people for three days.
 Nice work!